East Haddon: Notable buildings

 A key feature of the village is the old thatched water pump which was constructed in 1550 and in use until the 1920s.
 During the First World War, a lorry hit the pump and knocked the top off, but this was restored with the use of a crane.
-In 1890, a stone water tower was built in the gardens of the old post office (now a show garden by Haddonstone); it used to supply the village before the arrival of mains water.

-Haddonstone also occupies the Forge House on Church Lane, which is listed and dates back to the 17th century.
+In 1890, a stone water tower was built in the gardens of the old post office; it used to supply the village before the arrival of mains water.
+Haddonstone, a stone supplier business, occupies the old Forge House on Church Lane, which is listed and dates back to the 17th century.
 The old fire station on Main Street was built in 1865, but it was closed in 1945 and is now a bus shelter.